 Treatments and drugs

-Children and adults with cerebral palsy will require some degree of long term care with a medical care team.
+Children and adults with cerebral palsy require long-term care with a medical care team.
 This team may include:

-- Special education teacher, who addresses learning disabilities, determines educational needs and identifies appropriate educational resources
+- Special education teacher.
+A special education teacher addresses learning disabilities, determines educational needs and identifies appropriate educational resources.

 A variety of nondrug therapies can help a person with cerebral palsy to enhance functional abilities.
 These include the following: